fdschneider/bexis_traits/docs/traitdatastandard.md

-**This is the documentation of the Ecological Traitdata Standard (ETS), version 0.3** This defined vocabulary aims at providing all essential columns for raw data of functional trait measurements for ecological research.
+**This is the documentation of the Ecological Traitdata Standard (ETS), version 0.3**

+This defined vocabulary aims at providing all essential columns for raw data of functional trait measurements for ecological research.

-The column names are partly aligning with names from Darwin Core Standard and Extensions (Names compliant with DWC are referenced thus in field 'Refines'; the full Darwin Core can be found here: http://rs.tdwg.org/dwc/terms/index.htm)
+Most terms relate to terms from the Darwin Core Standard and Extensions (Names compliant with DWC are referenced thus in field 'Refines'; the full Darwin Core can be found here: http://rs.tdwg.org/dwc/terms/index.htm)

-The data standard is ordered into a core section with essential columns for trait data, two extensions which are allowing to provide additional layers of information, as well as a vocabulary for metadata information of particular importance for trait data.
+The data standard is ordered into a **core section** with essential columns for trait data, extensions which are allowing to provide additional layers of information, as well as a vocabulary for metadata information of particular importance for trait data.
+A final section provides defined terms for lists of trait definitions, also termed a Trait Thesaurus.

-The extensions are:

-- Extension Measurement or Fact
-3. Extension for further detail on the occurence

-Except for the first section, all columns are optional.
-Only the mandatory fields are required to produce valid trait-datasets.
-Some mandatory fields will be assisted by the R-Script.
-The columns labelled 'highly recommended' serve a better comparability of data across datasets.
+Extensions:

+- the `Occurence` extension contains information on the level of individual specimens, such as date and location and method of sampling and preservation, or physiological specifications of the phenotype, such as sex, life stage or age.
+- the `MeasurementOrFact` extension takes information at the level of single measurements or reported values, such as the original literature from where the value is cited, the method of measurement or statistical method of aggregation.
+- The extension `BiodiversityExploratories` provides columns for localisation for trait data from the Biodiversity Exploratories sites (ww.biodiversity-exploratories.de).

 This list will also be available as